 Omitted from a Will?
 The Act Trumps a Copyright Creator's Will

 Sacrosanct as wills may appear, Congress wanted copyrights to go to an author's family according to federal rules -- not state law.
 So, it may come as a big surprise that a will is not the final word on who gets a deceased creator's pre '78 copyrights.
 It's worth repeating.
 The Copyright Act, not an author's will dictates who receives the author's copyright interest in death.
-And, unlike state law will contests, you don't have to prove suspicious circumstances surrounding the drafting of a will.
+And, unlike state law will contests, you don't have to prove suspicious circumstances surrounding the drafting of a will to challenge it.
 Where a spouse or child has been intentionally or unintentionally omitted under a will, the spouse or child (including adopted children or those born out-of-wedlock) are entitled to claim recapture rights.
 But you may ask, "What are they recapturing?"
 Over time, Congress lengthened the original 56-year copyright term to 75-years, and again from 75-years to 95-years.
 The recapture rules allow heirs to claim the bonus 39-years copyright (or, in the case of works published in the late 30's, the final 20-years) Congress tacked onto the original, shorter copyright term.

-Example 3.
+Example 2.
 Miles Davis, the jazz icon, died in 1991, before the end of the 28th year of copyright of his revolutionary 1970-album Bitches Brew.
-Because he died before the 28th year of copyright, his renewal term rights in the song Bitches Brew vested automatically in his four children according to the Copyright Act -- cutting off a brother, sister and nephew mentioned in his will.
+Because he died before the 28th year of copyright, his renewal term rights in the song Bitches Brew vested automatically in his four children according to the Copyright Act -- cutting off his brother, sister and a nephew mentioned in his will.
 Today, his sons (two of whom were not included in their father's will) and his daughter, jointly control the remaining 67-years of copyright in Bitches Brew and other songs.
 Here, the Copyright Act rewrote both Miles Davis' will and songwriter agreements.

 Similarly, in 1938 Jerry Siegel and Joe Schuster, two young men from Cleveland, Ohio, signed over all of their rights to the Superman character to DC Comics for $130.00 and vague promises of future work.
 Starting in 1999, using Section 304 of the Copyright Act, Siegel’s heirs recaptured his rights to the Superman character.
 Similarly, the estates of James Baldwin, Truman Capote, William Saroyan, Lorenz Hart, as well as children born out-of-wedlock to creators and composers like Hank Williams, have availed themselves of these valuable rights.

-Termination "To Do" List for Heirs
+"To Do" List for Authors & their Families

 Review Old Files.
 If ever there was a time to review old copyright files, it's now.
 If you can, locate copies of old contracts and license agreements.
 Make a list of titles and publication dates.
 If the author or creator is deceased, compile a list of possible heirs.